chayanC7mondal/Text--To--Voice/README.md

 speakButton.addEventListener('click', speak);
 ```

-## Contributing
+## Contributing 🤝

 Contributions are welcome!
 If you have suggestions for improvements or find a bug, please open an issue or submit a pull request.
+Let's make this project better together! 🌟

-1. Fork the repository.
+1. Fork the repository. 🍴
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`). 🌿
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`). 📦
-4. Push to the branch (`git push origin feature/AmazingFeature`).
+4. Push to the branch (`git push origin feature/AmazingFeature`). 🚀
-5. Open a pull request.
+5. Open a pull request. 🔄

-## License
+## License 📜

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ---

 Feel free to reach out if you have any questions or need further assistance!
+Happy coding! 😄👩‍💻👨‍💻